 Most Arkansans don’t think about earthquakes when they list the natural hazards they see as risks to this state, but numerous earthquakes do occur in Arkansas every year.
 While most of these tremors are far too small to be felt by humans, there is an ever present risk of a catastrophic earthquake occurring along an area known as the New Madrid Seismic Zone which is partially located in the northeastern portion of our state.
-The largest earthquake risk in Arkansas falls within 19 counties that stretch out from the fault down into eastern and central Arkansas but that doesn’t mean the rest of the state is earthquake free.
+The largest earthquake risk in Arkansas exists in 19 counties in eastern and central Arkansas.
+That doesn’t mean the rest of the state is earthquake free.
 Earthquakes can and do happen all over Arkansas, as shown on the Arkansas Geological Survey website.

-Unlike other natural disasters that hit our state (severe weather including tornadoes, floods and ice), earthquake are impossible to predict.
-The only time to prepare for an earthquake is now, before an earthquake occurs.
-This page is meant to help you and your family prepare for an earthquake.
-The information found here will teach you what to do before, during and after an earthquake to stay safe and recover quickly.
+Unlike other natural disasters that affect our state (like tornadoes, floods and ice), earthquakes are impossible to predict.
+The time to prepare for an earthquake is now.
+This page is here to help you and your family prepare for an earthquake.
+The information found here will guide you in what to do before, during and after an earthquake to stay safe.

-Mitigation can help save lives and property in the event of disaster, especially earthquakes.
-The State of Arkansas recognizes these proactive measures and requires businesses and homes conform to a set of seismic standards.
-When structures are built properly, they are more likely to withstand ground movement consistent with earthquakes better than those not built with these seismic standards.
+Mitigation can help save lives and property in the event of earthquakes.
+Properly built structures are more likely to withstand the ground movement that occurs in earthquakes better than those not built to seismic standards.
 To view a complete list of building codes for the State of Arkansas click the link below:

 If you feel an earthquake, the best protective measure is to drop to the ground, cover yourself (especially your head) with something sturdy, and hold on until the ground stops shaking.
 After the earthquake, if communications are available, visit the United States Geological Survey Did You Feel It Website to identify what you felt.
 Information generated through these reports will help researchers to identify important facts related to the earthquake.
 If you have damages to your home or business, contact the Arkansas Department of Emergency Management.